 In short, doom may loom.
 But note the "may."
 If the relentlessly evolving virus becomes capable of human-to-human transmission, develops a power of contagion typical of human influenzas, and maintains its extraordinary virulence, humanity could well face a pandemic unlike any ever witnessed.
 Or nothing at all could happen.
 Scientists cannot predict with certainty what this H5N1 influenza will do.
 Evolution does not function on a knowable timetable, and influenza is one of the sloppiest, most mutation-prone pathogens in nature's storehouse.

-Such absolute uncertainty, coupled with the profound potential danger, is disturbing for those whose job it is to ensure the health
+Such absolute uncertainty, coupled with the profound potential danger, is disturbing for those whose job it is to ensure the health of their community, their nation, and broader humanity.
+According to the Centers for Disease Control and Prevention (CDC), in a normal flu season about 200,000 Americans are hospitalized, 38,000 of whom die

 - Full website and iPad access